lpattersonn/quiz/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Quiz! is an app that lets you create quizzes and share them between friends.
+Quiz! is an app that lets you create quizzes and share them with friends.
 The creator of the quiz can view and share all the results at the end of the quiz.
-This app was built by Abyan Mohamed, and Leshan Patterson.

 ![app home page](https://github.com/lpattersonn/midterm-group-5/blob/master/public/ducuments/images/homepage.png?raw=true)
 ![app home page](https://github.com/lpattersonn/midterm-group-5/blob/master/public/ducuments/images/myprivatequiz.png?raw=true)